Six Sigma Belts, Executives and Champions – What Does It All Mean?

 Obtaining your Six Sigma certification is proven to increase your earning potential.
 Results from the 2016 Quality Progress Salary Survey showed that U.S. respondents who completed any level of Six Sigma training earned $17,357 more on average than those without any Six Sigma training.

 Salaries were shown to increase in alignment with the more advanced the Six Sigma belt.
-On average:
+Compared with persons with no Six Sigma certifications, on average:

 - Master Black Belts (MBB) earned almost $26,000 more